MurCezary/DjangoOnDocker/README.md

 9. Once the application is running, you can access Django at http://localhost:80 or the port set in your nginx/nginx.conf file on line: listen 80;.

-10. Stopping the Application
-To stop and remove the running containers:
+10. To stop and remove the running containers use:
 ```
 docker-compose down
 ```